 ENGLISH CARRIAGE OF GOODS BY SEA LAW

-Alize 1954 v Allianz Elementarversicherungs AG (The CMA CGM Libra)
+Alize 1954 v Allianz Elementarversicherungs AG (The CMA CGM Libra)1

 Hague/Hague-Visby Rules—relationship between Art.III, r.1 and Art.IV, r.2(a)—seaworthiness—fault in navigation and management of the ship—failure to update charts/passage plan

 The grounding occurred because the master, in leaving the port, briefly left the fairway.
 The vessel’s charts indicated that there would be sufficient water under her keel, but this proved to be incorrect.
-While the cargo interests contended that the cause of the grounding was that the vessel was unseaworthy because both her passage plan and her charts were defective, this defect being caused by the shipowners’ failure to exercise due diligence to make the ship seaworthy, thus breaching Art.III, r.1 of the Hague Rules.
-The shipowners, in turn, argued that the casualty was caused by negligent navigation, falling squarely within the scope of the “nautical fault” exception in Art.IV, r.2(a) of the Rules.
+The cargo interests contended that the cause of the grounding was that the vessel was unseaworthy because both her passage plan and her charts were defective, this defect being caused by the shipowners’ failure to exercise due diligence to make the ship seaworthy, thus breaching Art.III, r.1 of the Hague Rules.
+The shipowners argued, in turn, that the casualty was caused by negligent navigation, falling squarely within the scope of the “nautical fault” exception in Art.IV, r.2(a) of the Rules.

-Teare J held in favour of the cargo interests.
-The shipowners appealed to the Court of Appeal.
+Teare J had held in favour of the cargo interests.
+Having been unsuccessful in the Court of Appeal, the owners appealed to the Supreme Court.